 Research training environment In addition to an attestation of support for the applicant, the form should also describe the space, facilities and personnel support that is available to the applicant.
 It should demonstrate the commitment of the proposed supervisor(s) and their institution to support the development of the applicant's research project (funding, facilities, equipment, etc.).
 It should also demonstrate a commitment to developing the trainee's research, technical and professional skills and networks over the training period by providing career planning, skills development and networking opportunities to prepare the trainee for an impactful career.
-The letter of intent should outline why the applicant is interested in CIP, what the applicant hopes to achieve through their participation in CIP, and the applicant's future goals as a Clinician Scientist.
-Additionally, applicants are encouraged to discuss the following: Provide an overview of how their previous research training and/or experience relates to the present proposal (i.e., how their previous experience will benefit their current/upcoming research training and work) and elaborate on their career goals, including how this may have been informed by careful career planning.
-Describe how the training they expect to acquire will contribute to their research goals and impacts they hope to achieve. • If relevant, describe how additional training experience, including the development of research, technical and professional skills and networks, will contribute towards their career goals.
-Indicate why they decided upon the proposed training environment and how they expect it to support their learning and professional development.
-Please describe the nature of the research that the applicant will be undertaking in CIP if their application is successful. • The research proposal should be completed in collaboration with the proposed supervisor(s).
+Letter of intent from The letter of intent should outline why the applicant is interested in CIP, what the applicant hopes to achieve applicant - One-page (1) through their participation in CIP, and the applicant's future goals as a Clinician Scientist. maximum Additionally, applicants are encouraged to discuss the following: Provide an overview of how their previous research training and/or experience relates to the present proposal (i.e., how their previous experience will benefit their current/upcoming research training and work) and elaborate on their career goals, including how this may have been informed by careful career planning. • Describe how the training they expect to acquire will contribute to their research goals and impacts they hope to achieve. • If relevant, describe how additional training experience, including the development of research, technical and professional skills and networks, will contribute towards their career goals. • Indicate why they decided upon the proposed training environment and how they expect it to support their learning and professional development.
+Research proposal - Please describe the nature of the research that the applicant will be undertaking in CIP if their application is One-page (1) maximum successful. • The research proposal should be completed in collaboration with the proposed supervisor(s).
 The research proposal should be written in general scientific language.
+Include the appendix hypothesis or sime of the research and describe the applicant's role on the project.
 Include the specific hypothesis or aims of the research and describe the applicant's role on the project.
-Applicants and their supervisor(s) should ensure that it provides a concise account of the subject matter, an overview of each part of the research plan, specific project aims and the methodology.
+Applicants and their supervisor(s) should ensure that it provides a consist account of the subject matter on • Applicants and their supervisor(s) should ensure that it provides a concise account of the subject matter, an overview of each part of the research plan, specific project aims and the methodology.
 The summary should reflect the significance of the project.